-The sharing of reserves agreement allows two or more TSOs to organise and to ensure the availability of balancing capacity that is required by dimensioning rules by relying on the same reserves inside a synchronous area and between two synchronous areas.
+A sharing of reserves agreement allows two or more TSOs to rely on the same reserves.

 The roles and responsibilities of the reserve connecting TSO, the reserve receiving TSO and the affected TSO for the exchange of reserves between synchronous areas, shall be described in the synchronous area operational agreement and a sharing agreement as defined by SOGL.